 Don’t try to grind things that can damage it.
 Never put fibrous foods down the disposal (e.g., onion skins, artichoke leaves, potato skins) or cigarette butts in the unit since they’ll likely just clog your drain.

-- Turn it off: You’d think this would be obvious, but I’ve actually seen otherwise intelligent people start reaching into the disposal while it’s running.
-Don’t be that person!
+Turn it off: You’d think this would be obvious, but I’ve actually seen otherwise intelligent people start reaching into the disposal while it’s running.
+Haven’t we all seen that movie where the disposal attacks the woman?
+Don’t be her!

 Cared for properly, your garbage disposal can last over a decade.
 Treat it poorly, and it’s practically guaranteed to break down on a holiday weekend right in the middle of doing the dishes.
 You’ve been warned.